B-Nilson/aqhi/README.md

-# aqhi: Canadian Air Quality Health Index
+# aqhi: An R package for the Canadian Air Quality Health Index

 <!-- badges: start -->

 <!-- badges: end -->

-The aqhi package provides the ability to calculate the Canadian Air Quality Health Index (both AQHI and AQHI+), with French translations where possible.
+The aqhi R package provides the ability to calculate the Canadian Air Quality Health Index (both AQHI and AQHI+), with French translations where possible.

 ## Installation